rozek/node-red-flow-llama/README.md

 * `temperature` - will be copied into `msg.temperature`
 * `batches` - will be copied into `msg.batches`

+In order to install this flow, simply open the Flow Editor of your Node-RED server and import the contents of [LLaMA-HTTP-Endpoint.json](./LLaMA-HTTP-Endpoint.json)

+### Web Page ###

+The file [LLaMA.html](./LLaMA.html) contains a trivial web page which can serve as a user interface for the HTTP endpoint.
+Ideally, this page should be served from the same Node-RED server that also accepts the HTTP requests for LLaMA, but this is not strictly necessary.

 ## License ##

 [MIT License](LICENSE.md)